 Typically I’m not the biggest fan of hotel restaurants.
 I don’t have anything against them, I’ve just typically been disappointed by the quality of the food and service.
 That being said, I’m pleased to share that this is not the case at all at The View!
 Located on the main floor of the Delta Hotel, you’ll not only enjoy great eats but also a gorgeous view of the St. Mary’s River.
 This is easily the best spot for dinner with a view in the city, hence the name!

 RELATED: If you’re looking for somewhere to call home for a few days in Sault Ste Marie, the Delta is definitely a great option.
 Not only are their rooms extremely comfortable, but many of them have waterfront views.
 After staying there myself, I can say with certainty that I highly recommend booking a few nights with them!
-If they don’t have availability, check out some of the other Sault Ste Marie hotels close by or give one of the local Airbnbs a try.
+If they don’t have availability, check out some of the other Sault Ste Marie hotels close by.

 The View’s menu is seasonal, however you’ll find a typical array of salads and sandwiches along with a few fancier dishes.
 It’s not uncommon to see fish and chips on the menu along with items like pork tenderloin, steak and more.
 I’ve never had their steaks myself but I’ve heard that they’re some of the best in the city!
 You’ll have to give it a try and see if they hold up.
 Despite their changing menu, one thing I love is that they always have their Korean Fire Noodles or a similar dish.
 Chow mein noodles are tossed in a sweet yet spicy (but not too spicy!) sauce with carrots, broccoli and your choice of chicken or shrimp.
 This dish is what got me hooked on The View!